-In general, prevailing wage laws require contractors engaged in publicly funded projects to pay their workers at least the same amount that is commonly paid for similar labor in the geographic area where the project is occurring.440 The Davis-Bacon Act441 sets prevailing wages442 for Federally funded projects443 while thirty-two states, including New Jersey and Pennsylvania, have enacted legislation requiring prevailing wages for state funded projects.444 Most state prevailing wage statutes are triggered by a pre-determined contract value of publicly funded projects.445 "Publically funded" often includes private projects that receive state or Federally funded incentives, including incentives for energy efficiency.
+In general, prevailing wage laws require contractors engaged in publicly funded projects to pay their workers at least the same amount that is commonly paid for similar labor in the geographic area where the project is occurring.
+The Davis-Bacon Act is prevailing wages for Federally funded projects while thirty-two states, including New Jersey and Pennsylvania, have enacted legislation requiring prevailing wages for state funded projects.
+Most state prevailing wage statutes are triggered by a pre-determined contract value of publicly funded projects.
+Publically funded often includes private projects that receive state or Federally funded incentives, including incentives for energy efficiency.